Hard2bit

 The attack surface is not static: it changes every time a service is deployed, a supplier is onboarded, a port is opened or an employee is granted access to resources.

-It includes external components (what an attacker sees from the internet) and internal ones (what someone with network access could exploit).
+It splits into an external surface (what an attacker sees from the internet) and an internal one (what someone with network access or a valid account could exploit).

-Sound management starts with an up-to-date asset inventory, continuous monitoring and prioritisation of whatever reduces the most risk with the least effort.
+Sound management starts with an up-to-date asset inventory, continuous monitoring and risk-based prioritisation: what reduces the most exposure with the least effort.

 The human attack surface — employees susceptible to phishing, social engineering or configuration errors — is just as relevant as the technological one.